MattPahuta/product-list-with-cart/README.md

 ### Spotlight

 The design starter files from Frontend Mentor include multiple image versions for each menu product item.
-I wanted to leverage the built-in image optimization Vite includes so I refactored the original JSON data to a standard .js file and added imports for each products' images.
+To more easily leverage Vite's image optimization, I refactored the provided JSON file to allow for imports of each product's assorted images.

 ```js
 // Waffle